-Facebook Inc. (FB)’s initial public offering will give Chief Executive Officer Mark Zuckerberg access to more than $15 billion that may step up the pace and size of acquisitions after a $1 billion deal for Instagram.
+Facebook Inc. (FB:US)’s initial public offering will give Chief Executive Officer Mark Zuckerberg access to more than $15 billion that may step up the pace and size of acquisitions after a $1 billion deal for Instagram.

 Facebook, whose deal efforts are being driven by Amin Zoufonoun, raised $6.84 billion in the IPO yesterday, adding to a $5 billion credit line set up earlier this year and $3.91 billion in cash holdings.
 The public market makes shares of the social network easier to use as currency for acquisitions after years of being exchanged on thinly traded private markets.